-In her practice at Jones Ward, Christina has been intricately involved in the Mirena PTC litigation.
-Christina is admitted to practice before the United States Court of Appeals for the Ninth Circuit, and the United States District Court for the Western District of Kentucky, and represents injured women in nearly every state across the country.
+In her practice at Jones Ward, Christina has been a key member of the Mirena PTC litigation team.
+Christina is admitted to practice before the United States Court of Appeals for the Ninth Circuit, the United States District Court for the Western District of Kentucky, and the Supreme Court of Kentucky.
+Christina represents injured women in nearly every state across the country.

-Christina has extensive knowledge and experience in every step of the litigation process from ordering and reviewing medical records, to drafting and filing complaints, to pleading and orally arguing dispositive motions in federal court.
+Christina has extensive knowledge and experience in every step of the litigation process from medical record review to pleading and orally arguing dispositive motions in federal court.

 As a Trial Attorney in the Mirena PTC litigation, Christina has: